The Team

 Alumni

-Dhelal Mohammed is a M.Sc. student in Drug Discovery and Development at PBNG.
-She obtained her BSc in Pharmacy from University of Kufa in Iraq in 2008.
-She has 4 years work experience as a Clinical Pharmacist at Babylon Teaching Hospital for Maternity and Paediatrics.
-Her project in the PBNG aims at fine tuning the release kinetics of anti-cancer drugs from peptide hydrogels by manipulating peptide-drug non-covalent interactions.
+Dhelal Mohammed was an MSc student in Drug Discovery and Development in our group (2018-2019), where she worked on a project focused on fine tuning the release kinetics of anti-cancer drugs from peptide hydrogels by manipulating peptide-drug non-covalent interactions.